- January 18, 2016

 In the space of 8 months Sousse, Bamako, Sharm el Sheikh, Paris, Jakarta, Ouagadougou have been the subject of headline news for all the wrong reasons.
 Six separate terror attacks in apparently unrelated incidents in different parts of the world, carried out by a variety of different groups.
 While some claim the attacks were in support of so called Islamic State, others, such as the attack in Ouagadougou, have been claimed by Al Qaeda in the Islamic Maghreb (AQIM).
 Regardless of who is claiming responsibility, the fact remains that travel to overseas locations is becoming increasingly high risk.

 The one thing all these attacks do have in common is that they all targeted ordinary people going about their everyday business.
-Sousse and the attack on the Russian Metro-Jet aircraft departing Sharm el Sheikh, specifically targeted tourists, while Paris and Jakarta focussed on people enjoying social activities as normal as having a coffee with friends or going to a concert.
+Sousse and the attack on the Russian Metro-Jet aircraft departing Sharm el Sheikh, specifically targeted tourists, while Paris and Jakarta focused on people enjoying social activities as normal as having a coffee with friends or going to a concert.
 Both the Bamako and Ouagadougou attacks took place in hotels frequented by foreigners, which in different times would have been regarded as “safe”.

 In many ways the French have borne the brunt of the attacks, Paris being the obvious and direct message that their involvement in the war on terror has come home to haunt them.
-Both Mali and Burkina Faso are former colonies and places where the French still have significant interest and military presence team collaboration tools.
+Both Mali and Burkina Faso are former colonies and places where the French still have significant interest and military presence.
 Equally, the attack on Metro-Jet aircraft coincided with Russia’s decision to launch attacks in Syria.
 Although there’s no solid evidence to suggest the two events are related, it does appear more than mere coincidence.

 People are afraid and some are no longer prepared to travel overseas, while others worry about going into major cities for fear of being caught up in a Paris style attack.
 Does this mean that the terrorists win?
 After all, their intention is to strike fear into citizens to the point they are no longer able, or willing, to do the things they used to.
 And while the world’s security experts look for how to combat this issue, the public across the world are asking “where next?”